 Bhopal is probably one of the most laid back cities you would visit.
-For the capital of once the largest and still one of the largest states in India, the place is too quite and too relaxed.
+For the capital of once, the largest and still one of the largest states in India, the place is too quiet and too relaxed.
 The first shopping mall is yet to hit the city.
 There are very few high rises that you would see.
 The roads are virtually empty and you can take a leisurely walk anytime around the city.

-Places to visit in Bhopal, Madhya Pradesh.
+Places to visit in Bhopal, Madhya Pradesh

 Bhopal also called the city of lakes, is actually clustered around two huge lakes called the upper and lower lakes.
 The upper lake is huge and as you move around the periphery of this lake, you can see the Bhopal skyline on the other edge of the lake.
 There are not too many things to be seen in Bhopal.
 But you can spend about half day going around, admiring the old Masjids, Birla temple, and few museums.

-State Archeological Museum, Bhopal.
+State Archeological Museum, Bhopal

 The new state archeological museum is quite impressive.
 With numerous galleries depicting all kinds of art forms, sculptures, collections from pre-historic times to the modern day history.
-If you are one of those who like to explore museums, you can easily spend 3-4 days studying this museum.
+If you are one of those who likes to explore museums, you can easily spend 3-4 days studying this museum.
 There are sculptures that have been excavated from various historic sites in Madhya Pradesh.
 You would notice them in distinct colors of stone white, beige, green, pinkish, brown and hues of grey.
 You would notice sculptures from Hinduism, Jainism, and Buddhism.
 There are some exclusive sculptures that I have not seen elsewhere.

-Miniature Art Gallery.
+Miniature Art Gallery

 There is a miniature art gallery with a huge collection, a paintings gallery, a huge restored painting pre-historic bagh painting.
 A collection of stamps, handwritten letters by eminent people of the region.
-Personal belongings of the local nawabs and kings, arms and some more things.
+Personal belongings of the local nawabs and kings, arms, and some more things.
 The staff is friendly and would willingly guide you through the maze.
 Though I wish there were guides or experts available to help you understand the nuances of the numerous artifacts in the premises.

-Rashtriya Manav Sangrahalaya.
+Rashtriya Manav Sangrahalaya